 Coffee lovers, this one's for you!
 Take a tour of Hacienda Buena Vista; a 19th-century coffee plantation is a trip back through time to Puerto Rico's agricultural heyday.
 Guests have a chance to see one of only five working coffee plantations in the world that uses water power.
 Your guide will also show you the stone canals carved along the mountain trails.
 These canals channeled water to the mills used to grind the harvested beans to make coffee, of course, but also cornmeal.

 15 Knots is your introduction to kiteboarding, a sport that might sound intimidating and complicated someone with no experience.
-The truth is, this is an exhilarating sport that you can enjoy with no previous experience ... as long as you listen to Juan Carlos and his staff.
+The truth is, this is an exhilarating sport that you can enjoy with no previous experience, as long as you listen to Juan Carlos and his staff.

 The other way to soar with the wind is to go hang gliding above the canopy of El Yunque.
 Another sport that seems, on the surface, more intimidating than it is, hang gliding is a gentle sport that gets you as close to true flight as you can.
 If you're interested, contact the folks at Team Spirit.

 Puerto Rico's bioluminescent bays, or bio bays, are among the most wondrous and unique natural phenomena the island has to offer.
 And fortunately, the tour operators take care to keep these natural resources healthy and long-lasting.
 Most bio bay tours in Fajardo and Vieques are kayak tours, with the exception of Island Adventures, which will take you to the Vieques bio bay on an electric pontoon boat.Continue to 5 of 10 below.

 05 of 10